1. What is the Crypto Scam Protection Solution?

 4. Why do some searches not have any results?

-At this time, the Uppward Chrome Extension product is new.
+At this time, the UPPward Extension product is new.
 However, once used by more people and organizations, the faster we will collect data and the faster the TRDB will grow.
 Collective intelligence is the most ideal way to combat the fast malicious growth of fraudulent activity, and a mature TRDB will provide plenty of search results to help users protect themselves.

 5. Where can I find the report feature?